rjur11/overlook-hotel/README.md

 <img width="500" alt="Manager Landing Page" src="https://user-images.githubusercontent.com/69861203/149987599-8a1d1a00-b196-4310-8c6b-2bfcc2e34f6d.png">

 The manager portal is a bit more involved.
 After logging in, a manager can see some quick numbers associated with the total rooms available, revenue earned, and percentage of rooms occupied for today.
-The manager is able to select any guest from a drop down list in order to see their bookings.
+The manager is able to select any customer from a drop down list in order to see their bookings.

 <img width="500" alt="Manager Dashboard" src="https://user-images.githubusercontent.com/69861203/149987807-46df2e46-6a75-4509-bb53-d421e9fdc8d4.png">